Shelby County is named for Issac Shelby, who was Governor of Kentucky.

 Note: The cost of construction was $2500.

-History: The county was created in 1818 and Shelbyville was designated as the county seat.
+History: The county was created in 1818 and Shelbyville was selected as the county seat.
 The first courthouse was erected in Shelbyville in 1820.
 The county seat was moved to Columbiana in 1826.
 The second courthouse was a wood frame school structure.
 The third courthouse was constructed in 1854 to 1855 and is still standing.
 The fourth and present courthouse was constructed in 1906

 County Courthouse – Columbiana